 OCDD continues to receive and triage urgent referrals impacting an individual's ability to remain living in their home/community.
-Trends associated with placement requests to OCDD Central Office for the 2023 calendar year (covering the period of April 1, 2023 - June 30, 2023).
+Trends associated with placement requests to OCDD Central Office for the first quarter of FY 23-24 (July 1, 2023-September 30, 2023).

-- Between April 1, 2023 June 30, 2023 there were 41 urgent referrals made to OCDD. - During this quarter, 41 urgent cases were resolved, with 24 of the 41 cases (59%) receiving a consultation from the Resource Center, with the ability to divert 98% of these individuals from long-term institutionalization.
-While the Resource Center is available to the Human Services Districts/Authorities to offer clinical guidance to assure that no diversion efforts are missed, there are several factors which can impact the ability to engage in an urgent consultation:

-- Timeframe once person is referred for consultation: if the referral is not received until a person's ability to remain in the current living option is exhausted, and there are no viable community living alternatives, the ability to divert with clinical consultation would be unlikely); - Timeframe and status for persons referred from psychiatric hospital settings does not routinely allow for diversion consultation (i.e., clinical activity related to this more often involves a commitment evaluation); - The individual/family declines to receive consultation; and/or - Lack of an existing clinical provider to receive consultation.
+- Between July 1, 2023-September 30, 2023 there were 36 urgent referrals made to OCDD. - During this quarter, 41 urgent cases were resolved, with 23 of the 41 cases (56%) receiving a consultation from the Resource Center, with the ability to divert 100% of these individuals from long-term institutionalization.
+While the Resource Center is available to the Human Services Districts/Authorities to offer clinical guidance to ensure that no diversion efforts are missed, there are several factors which can impact the ability to engage in an urgent consultation: - Timeframe once person is referred for consultation: if the referral is not received until a person's ability to remain in the current living option is exhausted, and there are no viable community living alternatives, the ability to divert with clinical consultation would be unlikely); - Timeframe and status for persons referred from psychiatric hospital settings does not routinely allow for diversion consultation (i.e., clinical activity related to this more often involves a commitment evaluation); - \circ The individual/family declines to receive consultation, and/or; - Lack of an existing clinical provider to receive consultation.